NT Eschatology—Gospels Part 01

 Ahaziah said, “That was Elijah from Tishbe.”

-We see here, clearly, that Matthew’s purpose for describing John was to bring to mind, right from the beginning, that John was, somehow, Elijah.
+We see here, clearly, that Matthew’s purpose for describing John was to bring to mind, right from the beginning of his telling of the Jesus story, that John was, somehow, Elijah.
 And it’s a theme he returns to again and again (see Matthew 11.1-15; 17.10-13).
-That Elijah played a huge part of Matthew’s story is an understatement.
-He runs through the entire Gospel.
+That Elijah played a huge part of Matthew’s story is an understatement—he runs through the entire Gospel.

 Now let’s look at some of the things John said.
-Also in Matthew 3, while John was baptizing people from “Jerusalem, throughout Judea, and all around the Jordan river” (verses 5-6), some Pharisees and Sadducees came to him as well.
+While John was baptizing people from “Jerusalem, throughout Judea, and all around the Jordan river” (verses 5-6), some Pharisees and Sadducees came to him as well.
 He said to them: